-Current regulations require that the LACDA prepare and submit to HUD a Consolidated Annual Performance and Evaluation Report (CAPER) 90 days after the end of the program year.
-The CAPER allows HUD, local officials, and the public to evaluate the LACDA's overall performance, including whether activities and strategies undertaken during the preceding year made an impact on the goals and needs identified in the five-year Consolidated Plan and Annual Action Plan.
+Current regulations require that the LACDA prepare and submit a CAPER to HUD 90 days after the end of the fiscal year.
+The CAPER allows HUD, local officials, and the public to evaluate the LACDA's overall performance, including whether activities and strategies undertaken during the preceding year made an impact on the goals and needs identified in the Con Plan and Action Plan.

-Before submitting the CAPER to HUD, a notice is published in a newspaper of general circulation that serves the community of affected residents.
-The notice will indicate that copies of the CAPER are available for public review for a period of not less than 15 calendar days.
-The document will be available for review at the offices of the LACDA, at several public libraries throughout the County, and/or on the LACDA's website at www.lacda.org.
-The notification will also advise the public of how and where to submit comments on the CAPER.
-A summary of these comments, and a summary of comments not accepted and the reasons, therefore, shall be attached to the CAPER before it is submitted to HUD.
+Before submitting the CAPER, a notice is published in a newspaper of general circulation that serves the community of affected residents.
+The notice will indicate that copies of the CAPER are available for public review for a period of no less than 15 calendar days.
+The document will be available for review at the offices of the LACDA, at several public libraries throughout the County, and/or on the LACDA's website at www.lacda.org/community-development/plans-and-reports.
+The notification will also advise the public of how and where to submit comments regarding the CAPER.
+A summary of these comments and a summary of comments not accepted and the reasons, therefore, shall be attached to the CAPER before it is submitted to HUD.

-The final CAPER, which includes the most recent completed program year, will be available at the annual community meeting to inform affected residents of specific activities that were undertaken in their communities.
+The final CAPER, which includes the most recent completed fiscal year, will be available at the annual community meeting to inform affected residents of specific activities that were undertaken in their communities.

-5. Affirmatively Furthering Fair Housing & the Assessment of Fair Housing/Analysis of Impediments
+Affirmatively Furthering Fair Housing (AFFH) and the Assessment of Fair Housing (AFH)/Analysis of Impediments (AI)